Toggle menu

 ASTM-certified safety toe footwear must have built-in, non-removable toe caps, with adequate impact protection and resistance to compression.
 Though there are three levels of protection (30, 50 and 75), Class 75 is the level recommended for most safety footwear needs.
 ASTM F-2413 standards bearing a Class 75 rating must protect against an impact of up to 75 pounds or a compression load of up to 2,500 pounds.
 Test results, conducted by an independent third-party laboratory, must meet the following performance criteria to be certified as meeting the F2413 Class 75 standard for that safety element:

-Impact: Protection against falling or dropping objects onto the foot
+Impact: Protection Against Falling or Dropped Objects onto the Foot

 To test the efficacy of safety toe footwear against impact, a weight of 50 pounds is dropped from an approximate height of 18 inches, delivering 75 ft-lbs. of force onto the toe of the shoe.
 The shoe must pass this test to receive the I/75 certification.